 While I want to adapt to the tools available on a system, I still want to make sure there are a minimal set of tools to build with under any circumstances.
 Typically Open Source operating systems use gnu tools.
 More lightweight or embedded systems may use tools like busybox or toybox.
 After looking at the specifications on some of the system tools available, I've decided to put together my own mainly BSD and MIT style licensed collection.
 Currently, I'm investigating what's available for systems like PicoBSD, FreeBSD and Minix to see what might be adapted.
 I'll be adding utf8 support in certain area using my own lmutf8 library.
 The goal is a minimal set of tools for command line use and building applications that is lightweight, cross-platform and coded in a readable and understandable manner.

-I still have a lot of design decisions I have to work out, such as how to handle directory and program locations in a consistent manner.
+I still have a lot of design decisions I have to work out.
 Some of them are detailed on My Ideal Open Source Distribution page.
 Am hoping to make the programs as portable as possible, so they're not stuck with looking for resources only at hard-coded locations.
-I'm researching various ways to create cross-platform applications on Linux systems and at the moment, am considering using LSB base libraries to build the applications.
+I'm researching various ways to create cross-platform applications on Linux systems.
+I considered LSB, but found it unsuitable for several reasons.
+I may look into using a custom-built GNU compiler with musl or another standard C library alternative.
+Many people are using Docker on Linux to create portable apps, but I want a much more lightweight solution for this project.
 Am also researching distribution issues and want to make sure sneaker net and creating CDs or flash drives with the applications are viable options along with Internet access for downloads.
 I'm not sure how close to adhere to some of the freedesktop standards and how much to diverge since this system is designed to work on multiple platforms including some where those standards aren't used.
-I could also use feedback on some of the user interfaces.
-I'm always looking for other lightweight programs to add to the list of applications I'm creating build scripts for.
+I'm always looking for other lightweight programs to add to the list of applications I'll be building.
 I'm also looking for lightweight or more efficient versions of common utilities and build tools.
+My preferences at this point are command line, console based, SDL (1.2.15 or 2.x) and FLTK applications written in C and/or C++.
+I'm also looking for BSD, MIT or similarly licensed utilities when there are lighter alternatives to GNU licensed ones.
+I'd greatly appreciate light-weight software recommendations.
 If you'd like to help, I'd be interested in hearing other opinions and pros and cons on some of these design issues or other suggestions.

 To the main page.